 Hypertension (High Blood Pressure)

-There is lots of different evidence supporting a link between high salt intake and high blood pressure.
+There is lots of different evidence supporting a link between high salt intake and

 It is thought that having high levels of sodium in the body causes a decrease in the synthesis of nitric oxide.
 Nitric oxide is an arteriolar vasodilator.
 This means that it causes the blood vessels to widen, reducing the resistance the blood experiences as it flows.